Learning to Hugo Part 4: Shortcodes and Archetypes

 Any comments?

-I'd love to hear from you in the comments.
-If you think something needs more explanation or I've not quite understood a concept, if you have a question or just want to say hi please drop me a message in the comments!>
+I would love to hear from you in the comments.
+If you think something needs more explanation or I have not quite understood a concept, if you have a question or just want to say hi please drop me a message in the comments!>

 #mtfbwy